Reproduced with permission from terryb.

 A diode can be tested with a DMM set on the diode/continuity mode.
 Although this mode is typically part of the ohm range selection, it measures the drop in voltage across the diode rather than ohms.
 Put the positive (red) lead on the anode and the negative (black) lead on the cathode (the side with the band).
 You should get a reading in diode mode from .3 to .7 volts.
 Reverse the leads and you should get a null reading (depending on the meter this could be 1. or OL, check your manual if you’re not sure).

-If either of these readings is out of range, or you read a dead short, the diode is bad.
+If either of these readings is out of range, or you read a dead short, the diode [maybe] bad.
 Note: This is not a definitive test, but more often than not will identify a bad diode.

 Diodes cannot always be tested in circuit, if you get an out-of-range reading, remove one leg of the diode from the circuit and test again.
+[Editor’s note: An out of range value may occur when a diode is tested in circuit and may not indicate a bad diode.]

 I see a lot of confusion about testing diodes in or out of circuit so I’ll cover a couple of examples.
 For the diodes on solenoids one leg must be lifted to test.
 Lamp and switch matrix diodes can be tested in-circuit.